Tsunami in Indonesia 2018

 Sikola is helping to rebuild her community

 Before the earthquake and tsunami, Sikola sold food in the markets but her house became damaged and uninhabitable after the tsunami.
-Now, she and her family, live in a tent in front of their house and sleep on the porch.

 Even though she is a survivor herself, Sikola wanted to volunteer to help other fellow survivors.
 ActionAid works with women in communities hit by crises by training them as leaders in disaster-preparedness.
-We support women in coordinating distribution of aid, recruiting local volunteers, and ensuring women and childrens' needs are being met.
+We support women in coordinating distribution of aid, recruiting local volunteers, and ensuring women and children's needs are met.

 In the aftermath of the disaster, Sikola led a public, emergency kitchen in Anggur.
 The kitchen helped provide hot, nutritious food for displaced people around the Balaroa district.